lightmeterio/ControlCenter/docs/decisions/0002-branching-model.md

 - `feature/release-*`, based on master, where any fixes for a release candidate are done.
 A release is made from this branch as well.

-During the execution of the 1.0 release, having a separated release branch for it demonstraded to be quite challenging, as we made a few last-minute changes to it during the first RC and the final release, causing some confusion on the team regarding the process.
+During the execution of the 1.0 release, having a separated release branch for it demonstrated to be quite challenging, as we made a few last-minute changes to it during the first RC and the final release, causing some confusion on the team regarding the process.